-The InterNational Association of Peer Supporters, Inc. (formerly the National Association of Peer Specialists), is a private, non-profit organization dedicated to promoting peer support in mental health systems.
+The InterNational Association of Peer Supporters, Inc., formerly the National Association of Peer Specialists (NAPS), is a private, non-profit organization dedicated to promoting peer support in mental health systems.

 Founded in November 2004 by a group of avid peer supporters, the organization has quickly grown with members and supporters from every state and several countries outside the U.S.